stefany9229/spring-boot-java-assignments/README.md

 ## Codelab 🧪

-🗣️ "I hear and I forget I see and I remember I do and I understand."
+🗣️ "I hear and, I forget I see and, I remember I do and, I understand."
 Confucius